Josif-GitHub/Network-app/README.md

 <!-- My own markdown -->
 - __The Contact Page__

   - This page will allow the user to get signed up to Lyftet i Lövgärdet to start their participation with the community and / or at least joining the activities.
-The user will be able to specify if they would like to take part in participation of the netork or only in the activities offered.
+The user will be able to specify if they would like to take part in participation of the network or only in the activities offered.
 The user will be asked to submit their personal information.
   - This section is valuable to the user as they will be able to easily take contact with the network for future collaboration.

 <!-- My own markdown / End -->